simpledotorg/simple-server/doc/arch/014-region-level-sync.md

     - Register the patient again, as if they were new.
 Make sure to attach their existing BP passport to the registration.
     - The duplicate patient records will be merged by the Simple team later.

-## Status

-Accepted.
-This feature was released to all users by Feb 2020.

 ## Consequences

-- The Simple app might not be able to find patients who moved from one block to another.
+- The Simple app will not be able to find patients who moved from one block to another.
 - Block is currently a freeform text field on the `Facility` model.
   It needs to be a first-class entity to make block-level syncing possible.
+  This is introduced through the `Region` model.- Block is currently a freeform text field on the `Facility` model.
+  It needs to be a first-class entity to make block-level syncing possible.
   This is introduced through the `Region` model.
 - When a patient gets registered across blocks as a duplicate, we will need to identify them and merge their data.
+  We plan to implement online patient lookup for the case where a patient is not found locally.